limegimlet/data_viz/README.md

 Issues:
 * Unlike bubbles, the bars are side by side, so the fill pattern is hard on the eyes.
-* Bars don't do as good a job as bubbles for contrasting performance differences of the 3 groups vs size differences.
+* Bars don't do as good a job as bubbles for contrasting performance differences vs size differences.

 Solution: combine bar & bubble in one data story.
 And let go of the custom fill patterns.